richardjaee/Lockx-Contracts/docs/getting-started/introduction.md

 # Introduction

-Lockx is a set of Ethereum smart contracts that let you lock, manage and withdraw multiple asset types with fine-grained security controls.
-This guide explains the core idea and what you need before interacting with the contracts.
+Lockx is a decentralized platform for securely managing Ethereum assets via **Lockboxes** – tokenised vaults that can hold ETH, ERC-20 tokens and NFTs under fine-grained, self-custody controls.
+This documentation portal covers the smart-contract internals, key-fraction technology and the overall business model.

+!!! tip "Independent business model"
+    Lockx runs on a simple platform-fee model.
+There is **no token and no tokenomics** – the contracts are open-source (Apache-2.0) and free to integrate.
+Our only revenue comes from optional key-management fees, allowing us to focus on rock-solid infrastructure rather than speculative incentives.

 ## Why use Lockx?